AutumnAC/Attack-of-the-Sentient-Breakfast-Foods/README.md

 #### State Transistions

-- It will transition to this state if there is a waffle within a certan radius of it
+- It will transition to this state if there is a waffle within a certan radius of it and if its cooldown timer for having just eaten a waffle has finished counting down.

 ## Sources